K0I05/esp32-s3/README.md

  - I2C: Vishay VEML7700
  - SPI: Analog Devices MAX31865 - Work in Progress

 Above peripheral drivers have been tested, validated with a logic analyzer where applicable, and still under development.
-With every ESP-IDF release there are bound to be quirks with the code base, a major one was with the release of ESP-IDF (v5.3.1), the i2c_master.h has introduced timing issues and above drivers did require some maintenance.
+With every ESP-IDF release there are bound to be quirks with the code base, a major one was with the release of ESP-IDF (v5.3.1), the i2c_master.h introduced timing issues and above drivers did require some maintenance.
 If any problems arise please feel free to log an issue and if you would to contribute please contact me.

 # ESP Data-Logger (WORK IN PROGRESS)
 A user friendly table based data logging for measurement and control use-cases.
 See Data-Logger examples for more details, see readme file in the component folder.